 - be born to rich parents

-- be born in a developing society and be clever enough to use opportunities that present themselves during such growth period (at the time of prosperity when there are a lot of possibilities)
+- be born in a developing society and be clever enough to use opportunities that present themselves during such growth period (at the time of growing prosperity when there are a lot of possibilities)

 - win a lottery (good luck with that!)

 - become a successful criminal (notice the ‘successful’ there; it’s actually not that easy! out of all criminals, how many Escobars you see out there; also, note how many of them reach an old age)

-- be a border-line con-like man (not a criminal in a mobster sense); many con men ride the religious, political, financial ideas and milk them for profit without any punishment (and they operate within legal framework so no one can blame them when mugus are giving them money)
+- be a border-line con-like man (not a criminal in a mobster sense); many successful con men ride the religious, political, financial ideas and milk them for profit without any punishment (and they operate within legal framework so no one can blame them when mugus are giving them money)

-- somehow save a rich person and they will reciprocate
+- somehow save a rich person from death and they will become your sponsor 😉

 - start your own company (and again, be successful – you will need to have people working for you!)

 - know, or learn how to get to know right people (it’s not a secret that the most important lesson they teach you during MBA is this: networking is everything)

 In most of these cases, whether you are a good, or a bad guy, you actually need to work really hard.
-If you are ever wondering how come some immigrants reach a much higher financial status than their equivalent locals… it’s because they need to work twice as hard as them.
+If you are ever wondering how come some immigrants reach a much higher financial status than the locals from the same area… it’s because they need to work twice as hard as them.

 Think of it for a second.
 There is no safety net of a family you can lean on, there is no safety net with regards to immigration issues, there is no safety even against casual violence and racism… basically, there is no safety net with regards to any aspect of life.
-Hence, you work your arse off and work harder, wake up earlier, go to sleep later, don’t waste time on entertainment, complacency, or lose money on compulsory spending, and consumption.
-You build the safety net, success follows naturally.
+Hence, you work your butt off and work harder, wake up earlier, go to sleep later, don’t waste time on entertainment, complacency, or lose money on compulsory spending, and consumption.
+You build that safety net, success follows naturally.

-And the ‘success’ word is so abstract – the one that is sold by the marketing is so boring.
+And the ‘success’ word is so abstract – the one that is sold by the marketing masses is so boring.
 It’s cut to one measure.
 It’s just money, status, glamour.
 And the real success is personal.
 It’s the small advance we make day by day.
 It’s the second job you get to progress plans to go to study, or a course you finish to climb higher, or enables you to change the job.
 It’s a promotion at work.
 It’s any kind of self-improvement.
 It’s a long-term gig overall.
 Again, no shortcuts.